andrealommen/PHY309/assignments/hw5.md

 Reading: Griffiths; Chapter 3, sections 3 and 4.

+You may work together and get help from other students.
+Your solutions must be written in your own words, without looking at someone else's solutions while you write them.

+Don't forget the 8 points that we are looking for in your solutions (see the peer evaluation checklist for them).

 1. Griffiths, Chapter 3, Problem 3.16.
 Replace the question in square brackets with “See if you can come up with a simple way of determining the potential at the center of the cube.”

 2. Griffiths, Problem 3.44.
-I started this one in class.
 Be sure to see my Multipole notes from chapter 3.

      **The next three questions involve solving Laplace’s Equation in cylindrical coordinates.**